The Hephaestus SDK

 The Bottom Line

 The SDK is how you programmatically control Hephaestus.
-You define phases, start services, create tasks, and let autonomous agents build your workflow.
+You define workflow types with phases and launch templates, start services, and let users launch workflows from the UI.

 Everything else — agent spawning, monitoring, Git isolation, task coordination — is handled automatically.